GeneralProducts/day-of-code/_posts/2018-10-10-how-the-internet-works.md

 ## Why Jekyll?

-Today, we are using the static site generator Jekyll to do the work of a webserver – translating command tags and outputting static HTML -- before we push the code to the internet, rather than dynamically creating it on the fly.
+Today, we are using the static site generator Jekyll to do some of the work of a webserver – translating command tags and outputting static HTML -- before we push the code to the internet, rather than dynamically creating it on the fly.
 It means we're not going to have to use an advanced web server to dynamically interpret our code, but we are still going to be inserting command tags so we can automate the generation of our HTML.
+Jekyll uses a templating language called [Liquid](https://shopify.github.io/liquid/), written in Ruby.

 ## Command tags
-Your first challenge is to replace the static HTML in the portfolio.index file with command tags that will loop through all your books and display them.
+Your challenge, which you'll be walked through in the next article, is to replace the static HTML in the `portfolio.html` file with Liquid command tags that will loop through all your books and display them.
+To do that, you'll need to know some code syntax.

 ## Syntax
 Syntax refers to the symbols and words that make up a programming language.
 Use the correct syntax and the computer will know what you want it to do.

-The syntax for a command tag in Jekyll's Liquid templating language is this:
+The syntax for command tags in Jekyll's Liquid templating language is this:

 {% highlight liquid %}
 {% raw %}